 \section{Abstract}

 Primordial black holes (PBHs) are usually assumed to be described by the Schwarzschild or Kerr metrics, which however feature unwelcome singularities.
-We study the possibility that PBHs are non-singular objects, considering four phenomenological, regular \textit{tr}-symmetric space-times, featuring either de Sitter or Minkowski cores.
+We study the possibility that PBHs are non-singular objects, considering three phenomenological, regular \textit{tr} (time-radial)-symmetric space-times (including the well-known Bardeen and Hayward ones), featuring either de Sitter or Minkowski cores.
 We characterize the evaporation of these PBHs and constrain their abundance from $\gamma$-ray observations.
-For three of the metrics, including the well-known Bardeen and Hayward ones, we show that constraints on $f_{\text{pbh}}$, the fraction of dark matter (DM) in the form of PBHs, weaken with respect to the Schwarzschild limits, because of modifications to the PBH temperature and greybody factors.
-This moves the lower edge of the asteroid mass window down by up to an order of magnitude or more, leading to a much larger region of parameter space where PBHs can make up all the DM.
+For all three metrics we find that constraints on $f_{\text{pbh}}$, the fraction of dark matter (DM) in the form of PBHs, weaken with respect to the Schwarzschild limits, because of modifications to the PBH temperature and greybody factors.
+This moves the lower edge of the asteroid mass window down by potentially an order of magnitude or more, leading to a much larger region of parameter space where PBHs can make up all the DM.
 A companion paper is devoted to non-\textit{tr}-symmetric metrics, including loop quantum gravity-inspired ones.
 Our work provides a proof-of-principle for the interface between the DM and singularity problems being a promising arena with a rich phenomenology.